Mark-MDO47/RubberBandGun/README.md

 Jim and I are working on a Science-Fiction Rubber Band Gun!

+Here is a video of the software running on a prototype: https://youtu.be/luf1rrovRuw

 It will have three rings of WS2812b 5050 RGB LED Ring proceeding up the barrel, each one larger than the previous in a "blunderbuss" shape.
 Note: this shape when applied to a handgun was known as a dragon, from which the term dragoon; see https://en.m.wikipedia.org/wiki/Blunderbuss

 When fired, it will play a sequence similar to the "soundified" rendition of two neutron stars colliding in 2017